List of NCIS: Los Angeles characters: Marty Deeks

 In season twelve, Deeks and Kensi are ready to start a family together when they begin to strongly consider fertility treatments to get pregnant.
-However, they begin struggling financially when Deeks’s position as the LAPD liaison is terminated due to police reform.
+However, they begin struggling financially when Deeks’ position as the LAPD liaison is terminated due to police reform.
 Deeks begins to face serious pressure when he discovers his job has been terminated permanently and that he has been furloughed by the LAPD until their budget issues surrounding the reform are resolved, and learns that he cannot attend FLETC due to being too old at this point, forcing him to leave NCIS for good.
 In order to help with their finances, Deeks decides to sell the bar.
 However, thanks to Hetty’s efforts, Deeks learns that he has been accepted into FLETC, allowing him to become an official NCIS Special Agent and rejoin the team.
 Although he has difficulty with the training and supposedly washes out just before graduation, it's revealed that Hetty had arranged for Deeks to get his badge by her, officially making him an NCIS Special Agent at long last.
 However, his credential indicates he is an NCIS Investigator, and not a Special Agent.